The Best Bars and Cafés in Phoenix Right Now

 instagram.com/legends.never.die.phx

-Don’t Miss: The “green apple and snap pea.”
-This crisp cocktail combines blanco tequila infused with fennel and snap peas via sous vide, mint-infused vodka, and centrifuged skin-on green apple juice.
-A custom “tree-fruit” acid blend adds a hit of brightness, making each sip like biting into a cold apple.
+Don't Miss: The green apple and snap pea cocktail is a revelation.
+Blanco tequila gets sous-vide infused with fennel and snap peas, then joins mint-infused vodka and centrifuged skin-on green apple juice.
+A custom "tree-fruit" acid blend sharpens the profile, delivering the crisp snap of biting into a cold apple.

 7033 E Main St Suite 102, Scottsdale